Skip to main content

 Make a larger down payment

 A bigger down payment can lower your borrowing requirement.
-This can increase the chance of approval as it signals a lower risk to the lender.
+This can increase the chance of approval as it could signal a lower risk to the lender.
 It will also reduce the overall borrowing costs like interest payments.
 So, saving up for a down payment before shopping for cars could make a lot of sense, especially if you’re faced with a poor credit score.

 Find a co-signer